 - Liquidity: Stocks are usually traded on stock exchanges that are very liquid i.e. you can buy or dispose of them very easily without significantly affecting the price of the stock.

-- Easy Diversification: Although stocks are riskier than the other major asset classes, you can invest in a portfolio of equities that is diversified across industries, sectors, and countries in order to lower your risks.
+- Easy Diversification: Although stocks are riskier than the other major asset classes, you can invest in a portfolio of equities that are diversified across industries, sectors, and countries in order to lower your risks.
 This diversification can be easily accomplished using equity mutual funds/ETFs.

 - Favourable Taxation: Only 50% of capital gains are taxed.
 Additionally, dividends get a preferential tax treatment compared to interest income (from bonds and GICs) that is 100% taxed at the investor’s marginal tax rate.

-- Outperform Inflation: Long term returns on stocks tend to be above inflation rate.
+- Outperform Inflation: Long term returns on stocks tend to be above the inflation rate.
 This, an investment in stocks gives you a chance to grow your portfolio and generate real returns.